Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 This tradition may share some similarities to other cultures in the world, since cleaning up is often thought to help welcome the days ahead.

-However, the Japanese have particular traditions related to removing dust and dirt, as it is believed that getting rid of these helps to purify the house and get rid of evils in preparation for the arrival of the New Year.
+However, the Japanese have particular traditions related to removing dust and dirt, as it is believed that getting rid of these helps to purify the house and get rid of evil in preparation for the arrival of the New Year.

-For this reason, recycling, electronic, furniture, and garbage disposal companies are packed during this season to match demand.
+For this reason recycling, electronic, furniture, and garbage disposal companies are packed during this season to match demand.
 Therefore if you’re planning to get rid of your old things, you should make sure everything is disposed of properly and at the right time!

 7. Uranai (占い)